 Students are encouraged to participate in the Student Council by running for office, serving on a Student Council committee and attending Student Council meetings.
-The Student Council meets on the first Thursday of every month, from 4:00-6:00 p.m. in the Buchanan Lounge of the McCormick building, unless otherwise announced.
+The Student Council meets on the first Monday of every month, from 5:00 p.m. - 6:00 p.m. via zoom, unless otherwise announced.
 Student Council elections are held for Middlers and Seniors in the spring term and for Juniors in the fall term.
-The Student Council officers chosen for the 2021-2022 school year are: